AttackPattern/CSharpAnalytics/README.md

 ## Future enhancements

-1. Support for Windows 8 network metering modes
+1. Support for Windows Phone 8.1 and Windows Store Universal projects
-1. Additional platforms
+1. User ID, override IP and other new April 2014 Measurement Protocol features
+1. In-app purchase tracking integration and campaign support
 1. Throttling & replenishing of hits as per official SDKs
 1. Configurable session management modes
-1. In-app purchase tracking integration

 If you want to contribute please consider the CSharpAnalytics.sln which will load all platforms and unit tests (if you get any project load failures you're probably missing an SDK).
-Please ignore any messages about upgrading or retargeting to Windows 8.1 - the solution contains both 8.0 and 8.1 projects and we want to support 8.0 for a while.
+Please ignore any messages about upgrading or retargeting to Windows 8.1 - the solution contains both 8.0 and 8.1 projects as we want to support 8.0 for a while.

 ## Licence